sagemath/sagewiki_to_gh-2022-10-10/days8/sprint.md

  * [:/matrixdensenumpy: Create a Matrix_numpy_dense class in Sage]

- * [:/numpyosx64: Get Numpy to build on 64-bit OS X]
+ * [:/numpyosx64: Get NumPy, SciPy & MatplotLib to build on 64-bit OS X]
-  * Michael Abshoff

  * [:/hnf2: Further optimize the implementation of Hermite Normal Form in Sage]